-My research interests lie at the crossroads of political ecology and science and technology studies.
+If I had to classify myself, my research interests could be called applied science and technology studies.
 I am broadly interested in the relationships between humans and nature as well as how these links may be strengthened for a more sustainable outcome, as measured by ecological function, economic feasibility, and preservation of cultural heritage.
 In particular, I’m interested in the nexus of knowledge and power, production of expertise, and means of encouraging creativity in conservation.
-My research program addresses the human dimension of applied conservation through looking at new models of participation.
+My research program addresses the human dimensions of applied conservation largely through looking at new models of participation.

 Broader Research Themes:

 There are myriad ways to learn about the environment, from depending on its resources to reading about ecological theory in a textbook.
 How is expertise and power ascribed to each way of knowing?
 Do these ways of knowing and their associated philosophies and worldviews each have something different to bring to conservation?
 Does including diverse ways of knowing in research produce more novel research or more directly applied research?
 Is participatory science a means of stepping from science to action?
 My work in ways of knowing adds to the rapidly growing but new network of democratized science, both on the logistical end of project organization and on the greatly needed evaluation end through documenting flows of knowledge and power.